NXRts/JapanApp/README.md

 ## ✨ Features

-- **Kanji Grid Visualization**: Explore and learn Kanji characters in an organized grid layout.
+- **Kanji Grid Visualization**: Explore and learn Kanji characters in an organized, responsive grid layout.
-- **Kana Reference**: Comprehensive reference for Hiragana and Katakana.
+- **Kana Mastery**: Comprehensive reference and practice tools for both Hiragana and Katakana.
-- **Interactive Learning**: Tools to assist in memorizing and practicing Japanese characters.
+- **Practice Mode**: Dedicated section to test your knowledge and build muscle memory.
 - **Theme Customization**: Toggle between Light and Dark modes for comfortable viewing in any environment.
 - **Advanced Input Handling**: Integrated **Wanakana** for seamless Romaji-to-Kana conversion.
 - **Responsive Design**: Optimized for a smooth experience across desktop and mobile devices.